sergiooncode/warehouse/README.md

 ## Minor Considerations

-- The price was mentioned in the Assignment so it was decided to set to a fixed value of 100 for the only two products.
+- The price was mentioned in the Assignment but it wasn't included in the data files so it was decided to set to a fixed value of 100 for the only two products.

 # Authors